EC-CS-528-BU-Cloud-Computing/mlops-with-databricks/sprint3_updates/README.md

 * Sounds like Databricks allows us to use YAML files to create pipelines that define an ML process and we can define any target script, notebook, data, etc. that we need.
 * The code portion of each stage of operations would be in GitHub or Azure DevOps or something...
 * But there seems to be flexible resources for working with models directly in DB!

+#### 11/5 - PGD

+On Friday and Saturday, I tried to create my first GitHub Action.

+You can find the action and associated code in [this repo](https://github.com/pdvnny/mlops-databricks-test-env), which I created separately just for simplicity.
+.
+The GitHub action that I created was designed to run checks on very simple sorting algorithms before allowing new code to be merged to the "main" branch of the repository.
+Basically, the GitHub Action does some very simple unit testing and CI testing.
+.
+I was get the GitHub workflow running ... you can see successful operation by clicking on the "Actions" tab of the repo above.
+I'm still getting comfortable with all possibilities and optimizations.

+#### 11/6 - PGD

+I'm going to create a video explaining what I have learned about CI/CD on GitHub so far.
+.
+Likely content:
+* Contextualizing why this is important
+* Demo the GitHub Actions CI set up in Databricks
+* This demo is super simple ... what is missing or what might be relevant in the future...
+  - automatic repo updates in DB as a GitHub Action
+  - No continuous deployment checking
+.